My Boyfriend's Back (film): Production

-Casting

-This is the first film role for Matthew Fox and Matthew McConaughey.
+A script, initially consisting mainly of comic sketches about a teenage boy transforming into a zombie, was presented to writer Dean Lorey by a friend, who asked him to develop a cohesive story.
+In September 1992, Touchstone Pictures initiated development on the project, then titled Johnny Zombie.
+Actor-director Bob Balaban became involved in October 1992 after receiving the script in August 1992, giving him only a few weeks to prepare for production.
+Balaban enlisted several actors from his previous collaborations, including Austin Pendleton, Mary Beth Hurt, Cloris Leachman, and Jules Feiffer.
+The film marked the cinematic debuts of Matthew Fox and Matthew McConaughey.
 Renée Zellweger's only scene was cut from the film.

+Principal photography commenced on November 2, 1992, in the Hill Country region of central Texas, encompassing locations such as Austin, the Georgetown town square, and the C. D. Fulkes Middle School in Round Rock.
+The eight-week shoot used a budget of less than $10 million.
+Shortly before its theatrical release, the title was altered to My Boyfriend’s Back, contributing to a trend of recent films adopting titles from popular songs.

 Reception

 Critical reception

 Rotten Tomatoes, a review aggregator, reports that 13% of 23 surveyed critics gave the film a positive review; the average rating was 3.4/10.
 Variety called it "an idiotic offbeat comedy" that "repeats ideas and jokes more effectively used in his 1989 Parents."
 Stephen Holden of The New York Times wrote, "If My Boyfriend's Back is an irredeemably silly movie, it has an engaging lightness of tone and uniformly impeccable performances by a cast that maintains just the right attitude of deadpan parody."
-Kevin Thomas of the Los Angeles Times called it "an awful teen horror comedy".
-Thomas wrote that "has a disastrous tone of sunny sitcom jauntiness" when it should have focused on dark satire.
+Kevin Thomas of the Los Angeles Times called it "an awful teen horror comedy" and said it "has a disastrous tone of sunny sitcom jauntiness" when it should have focused on dark satire.
 Mark Caro of the Chicago Tribune wrote, "The movie is full of nonsensical plot twists, embarrassingly broad performances and unappealing characters."
 Caro criticized the casting of Lowery, calling his character "perhaps the least interesting movie zombie ever".
 Jeff Shannon of the Seattle Times wrote, "Simply put, absolutely none of it works.
 The movie utterly fails to set a foundation for its dark fantasy, effectively turning every character into a moron."
 Ty Burr of Entertainment Weekly rated it "D" and compared it negatively to Heathers.
-Dendle called it the best of the zombie romantic comedy films of the late 1980s and early 1990s but criticized its use of family-friendly themes as "cheesy" and "saccharine".
+Academic Peter Dendle called it the best of the zombie romantic comedy films of the late 1980s and early 1990s but criticized its use of family-friendly themes as "cheesy" and "saccharine".

 Themes

-Academic Peter Dendle identifies the themes of the film as being standard teen film tropes.
+Peter Dendle identifies the themes of the film as being standard teen film tropes.
 Dingle's urges to eat his date are a metaphor for teenage sexual activity, and his fear of decomposition is teenage anxiety over acne.
 As a zombie, Dingle is discriminated against and ostracized, which is meant to show zombies as outsiders.